7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

-Pregnancy massage is something that’s really wonderful to have, and has been practised throughout history.
-Its main objective is to alleviate the discomforts felt by a mother during her later months of pregnancy, when the baby starts to grow and exert pressure on various joints and body parts.
+Pregnancy massage is wonderful to have and has been practised throughout history.
+Its main objective is to alleviate the discomforts felt by a mother during her later months of pregnancy when the baby starts to grow and exert pressure on various joints and body parts.

 If you’re an expectant mother, a massage is a welcomed relief.
-There’s nothing that can replace the sensation of hands squeezing away all your pain and tiredness.
+Nothing can replace the sensation of hands squeezing away all your pain and tiredness.

-There are, however, some concerns about safety, especially as you reach your due date.
+There are, however, some safety concerns, especially as you reach your due date.
 Are all pregnancy massage techniques safe?
 Let’s find out.

 What Are The More Sensitive Pregnancy Massage Pressure Points?

-When a massage is carried out by a professional therapist, they will target certain points on your body that are known to be beneficial.
-These points are known to help alleviate aches and pains, help with healing, increase circulation, and so on.
+When a professional therapist carries out a massage, they will target specific points on your body that are known to be beneficial.
+These points help alleviate aches and pains, help with healing, increase circulation, and so on.

-On the other hand, there are also points that should be avoided.
+On the other hand, some points on the body should be avoided.
 These key pressure points are thought to be more sensitive than others.
 In other words, they’re believed to stimulate contractions.

 It’s important to remember that not all mothers experience these pressure points the same way.
 This means that not all mothers will react if these points are stimulated.
 However, as a precaution, they are avoided entirely.

-- The abdomen: It’s quite obvious that your entire abdomen should not be massaged or pressured in any way.
-Not only can this stimulate contractions leading to labour, it may not be good for your baby either.
+- The abdomen: It’s obvious that your entire abdomen should not be massaged or pressured.
+Not only can this stimulate contractions leading to labour, but it may also not be good for your baby.

 How is Prenatal Massage Conducted?

-When you book a prenatal massage session with PNSG, we will be sending over our professional female therapist to your home.
+When you book a prenatal massage session with PNSG, we will send over our professional female therapist to your home.
 This is to increase convenience and reduce your need to travel and move.

-You can also add on a full-sized massage bed which the therapist will bring along, for your added comfort.
+You can also add a full-sized massage bed that the therapist will bring along for your added comfort.
 Each session lasts about 60 minutes and consists of the following steps:

 - Warming Up

-The therapist will help you calm down and relax, as you lie on your side.
-This is to ensure that you’re completely rested and that your muscles won’t cramp up during the massage session leading to pain.
+The therapist will help you calm down and relax as you lie on your side.
+This ensures that you’re completely rested and that your muscles won’t cramp up during the massage session leading to pain.
 It also helps minimise any risk of injuries during the session.

 - Removing Water Retention

-Massaging this area helps to drain away the buildup of fluid, helping them reach key points in the body that are responsible for regulating them.
+Massaging this area helps drain the buildup of fluid, helping them reach key points in the body responsible for regulating them.

 - Full Body Massage

-After the feet, our PNSG therapists will move on to the rest of the body, particularly on the back and spine.
-This is done to relieve muscle tensions and discomforts which often lead to pain.
+After the feet, our PNSG therapists will move on to the rest of the body, particularly the back and spine.
+This relieves muscle tensions and discomforts that often lead to pain.

-The final part of the massage will focus on your shoulders and temples, to relieve and prevent headaches.
-This part of the massage also encourages better sleep and prevents headaches in the future, especially those resulting from lack of rest.
+The final part of the massage will focus on your shoulders and temples to relieve and prevent headaches.
+This part of the massage also encourages better sleep and prevents headaches in the future, especially those resulting from a lack of rest.